ofasgard/CalzoneBlog/_posts/2025-06-03-amsi-breakpoints.md

 ---
-title: Frida vs. AMSI - Beyond Prototyping
+title: "Frida vs. AMSI - Beyond Prototyping"
-description: We broke AMSI in theory, but now let's turn it into a real exploit!
+description: "We broke AMSI in theory, but now let's turn it into a real exploit!"
 date: 2025-06-03
 permalink: /blogs/amsi-breakpoints
 ---